 One of the best things about having your documents on the cloud is that you can access your files on any device.
 You won’t panic if your laptop goes down!

 If you’re familiar with Microsoft Word, Google Docs will feel familiar to you.
-It has a top bar filled with all of your editing and formating buttons that you’re familiar with.
+It has a top bar filled with all of your editing and formatting buttons that you’re familiar with.

 Google Docs has collaboration built-in, making it easy for your team or clients to collaborate.
-Once you create a document it’s easy to sharing it with others via email or a shareable link.
+Once you create a document it’s easy to share it with others via email or a shareable link.

 Google provides 15GB of cloud storage on their free plan.
 You can always upgrade to a paid account if you need more storage.